GregoryPevnev/Algorithms/greedy/sequences/two_pointers/duplicate_zeroes/README.md

 ### Patterns

+Array-Modification: Performing in-place changes with shifting, moving, copying for insertions efficiently using
+* Backwards iteration
+* Two pointers (from the back)

-Array-Insertion: Copying / Moving values from back to front in order to perform shifting for all the elements of interest - not one by one.
+Array-Insertion: Copying / Moving values from back to front in order to perform right-shifting for all the elements of interest, and not just one by one.

 Two-Pointers:
-1. Copying to the destination / copying to (physical end).
+1. Copying to the destination - **Sub-Array Head**.
-2. Copying from the source / copying from (logical end).
+2. Copying from the source - **Original-Array Head**.